Sindhumathip/M1_Tic-tac-toe_Game/6_Report/Readme.md

 ## Introduction
 This folder conatins all the coding files as well as the resources and testing files neede for proper execution of program

-Instructions to execute
+## Instructions to execute
-Clone my repository
+1.Clone my repository
-Go to 3_Implementation folder
+2.Go to 3_Implementation folder
-Make sure your system meets all software and hardware requirements Run "make run" command in terminal for main code execution Run "make run_test" command in terminal for test code execution.
+3.Make sure your system meets all software and hardware requirements 4.Run "make run" command in terminal for main code execution 5.Run "make run_test" command in terminal for test code execution.

 # Folder Structure
 |Column 1 Header |Column 2 Header |
 |--- |--- |